What are the limitations of a study?

-Every study has limitations.
-Study limitations can exist due to constraints on research design or methodology, and these factors may impact the findings of your study.
+The limitations of a study are its flaws or shortcomings.
+Study limitations can exist due to constraints on research design, methodology, materials, etc., and these factors may impact the findings of your study.
 However, researchers are often reluctant to discuss the limitations of their study in their papers, feeling that bringing up limitations may undermine its research value in the eyes of readers and reviewers.

 In spite of the impact it might have (and perhaps because of it) you should clearly acknowledge any limitations in your research paper in order to show readers—whether journal editors, other researchers, or the general public—that you are aware of these limitations and to explain how they affect the conclusions that can be drawn from the research.

-Why do I need to include limitations in my research paper?
+Why do I need to include limitations of research in my paper?

-Where should I put the limitations in my paper?
+Where should I put the limitations of the study in my paper?

-There are several reasons why study limitations might exist.
+There are several reasons why limitations of research might exist.
 The two main categories of limitations are those that result from the methodology and those that result from issues with the researcher(s).

 Insufficient sample size for statistical measurements